masonmedia/jl_swup/README.md

 ### A note on caching

 Decentral's Dreamhost and/or Cloudflare services make use of (or have enabled) hard caching.
-This causes updates to jaxx.io to generally not be viewable unless you/a user does a hard reload of the page, or clears their cache.
+This causes updates to jaxx.io to generally not be viewable unless you/a user does a hard reload, or clears their cache.

 To avoid this, I started a practice of adding/updating a random string to the css file in the header.php which breaks the hard caching and enables changes: